- Updated June 6th, 2019

-One of those important decisions is choosing your niche, whether it be lifestyle, finance, mom blog,etc.
+One of those important decisions is choosing your niche, whether it be a lifestyle, finance, mom blog, etc.

 For the newbies, let me talk to you a little bit about niching down which is one of the steps to start a blog for profit.

 How to Start a Blog – Why Have a Niche Blog?

 Why have a niche blog?
 Why not blog about whatever comes to your mind?
 Well, I suppose you could do that and there are some people that have been successful with general blogging and sharing their thoughts.